gateremark/Plant_Disease_ML_Model1/README.md

 3. Update the `base_path`, `train_data_dir`, and `val_data_dir` variables in the script to point to the correct directories of the PlantVillage dataset.

-4. Open the script in Jupyter Notebook or Google Colab, and run the cells.
+4. Open the script in Google Colab, and run the cells.

 ## Results
 The trained ResNet50 model achieved an accuracy of ~95% after 20 epochs of training on the PlantVillage dataset.
 The model can be used to classify new input images of plants into their respective disease categories.